 - Mexican Corn on the Cob

 In a large bowl, toss green beans with olive oil, garlic, cumin, paprika, and cayenne until evenly coated.

 Add seasoned green beans in an even layer to a grill basket set on an outdoor grill preheated to medium-high.
 Cook until crisp tender and lightly charred, stirring often, 10 to 12 minutes.
 Transfer to serving bowl and season to taste with salt and pepper and fresh lemon juice if desired.

 Grilled Green Beans with Cumin and Smoked Paprika

 - ¼ cup extra-virgin olive oil

 - 1 pound fresh green beans washed and trimmed

-Place beans in an even layer directly on the grill (carefully to keep them from falling through) or on a grill pan.
+- Place beans in an even layer directly on on a grill pan or grill basket.